tesseract-ocr/tessdoc/tess5/TrainingTesseract-5.md

 mailing-list to ask your question(s). **PLEASE DO NOT** report your problems and ask questions about training as [issues](https://github.com/tesseract-ocr/tesseract/issues)!

+# Initial Remark

+Training with `tesstrain.sh` in unsupported/abandoned for Tesseract 5.
+Please use scripts from https://github.com/tesseract-ocr/tesstrain for training.

    * [Introduction](#introduction)
    * [Before You Start](#before-you-start)